-Two sessions of the women's curling competition will be held on Tuesday.
-Here's a look at the morning games...
+Two sessions of the women's curling competition were held on Tuesday.
+Here's a look back at all the action...

 After starting the tournament with six straight wins, Sweden has now dropped back-to-back contests, losing in a big way to South Korea on Wednesday.